jperez0630/marinerds/pages/index.md

 />

 This bubble plot shows the same thing as the scatter plot above except it adds in HardHit% (Percentage of Balls Hit >= 95 MPH), which is supposed to be represented by the bubble size<br>
-Here the added aspect of HardHit% explains why maybe some outliers teams are able to utilize HardHit% to make-up for a lackluster OBP<br>
+Here the added aspect of HardHit% explains why perhaps some outlier teams are able to utilize HardHit% to make-up for a lackluster OBP<br>
 Note: Size of the bubbles do not seem to be rendering like I expected.
 Trouble shooting is on-going.
 In the meantime, you can still hover over the bubbles to see the HardHit%

 <BubbleChart